quintype/malibu/tutorial/compile-custom-assets.md

         }
 ...
 ```
-That's all, your font should show on your app.

-You can use other assets similar to fonts.
+The expected fonts should be applied in the app now.
+The same implementation can be replicated for other assets.

-**Note** - If you are putting HD images/icons inside `static-assets` folder may cause a quay build delay.
-So make sure to put only low-quality images/icons or other custom assets.
+**Note** - If you are putting HD `images/icons` inside `static-assets` folder, they may cause an increase in the quay build time.

 You may now proceed to [Third Party Integrations]({{"/tutorial/third-party-integrations.html" | absolute_url}}) or jump to a recipe from the [Tutorial]({{"/tutorial" | absolute_url}}).